-as we Are open in january for only key workers/ critical workers and vulnerable pupils, we felt it necessary to share some frequently asked questions with you.
+as we Are open in march for all pupils, we felt it necessary to share some frequently asked questions with you.

 We hope this document helps to ease some concerns and answer questions in relation to the limited opening of school.
 If you have further questions or concerns, please contact the school office or Speak to a member of staff.

-Please note, this document should be used in conjunction with closure documentation which can be found on the school website and on Twitter @MilefieldP.
+Please note, this document should be used in conjunction with re-opening documentation which can be found on the school website and on Twitter @MilefieldP.

 Please contact school in the first instance, we will work with you to ensure your child's education does not suffer.
-We can provide support with online services, reset passwords, resend login details whenever required.
+We can provide support with a wide range of issues/concerns.
 We ask that you contact us via telephone (01226710329) or twitter: @MilefieldP or @mfps_parents.
-If you can access Seesaw or Teams, you may use those or our Arbor service to communicate any issues too.
+If you can access Seesaw, you may use this or our Arbor service to communicate any issues too.

-What if my child is struggling to access the learning provided?
+What if my child is struggling to access the learning on return?

 What if my child received support in class before the closure?

-Targeted support groups/interventions will be set up and run in January.
-All pupils who received support when schools were open will be contacted and offered extra sessions online with TAs.
+Targeted support groups/interventions will be set up and run in March, as they were in September 2020.
 This will also take place during daily lessons for some.
-Any pupils with SEND will receive support remotely.
-The director of SEND is still in contact with teachers and pupils regularly.
+Any pupils with SEND will receive support regularly too.
+The director of SEND is in contact with teachers and pupils regularly and has been during lockdown.
 Any meetings set up will be agreed by parents over the phone then take place remotely.
 If you have SEND concerns, please contact school in the first instance.